+'''

-''' - alert-prelude: #The log-name. enabled: no #This log is not enabled.
-Set 'yes' to enable. profile: suricata #The profile-name used to connect to the prelude manager. log_packet_content: no #The log_packet_content is disabled by default. log_packet_header: yes #The log_packet_header is enabled by default. '''
+alert-prelude: #The log-name.

+enabled: no #This log is not enabled.
+Set 'yes' to enable.

+profile: suricata #The profile-name used to connect to the prelude.

+→manager.

+log_packet_content: no log_packet_header: yes #The log_packet_header is enabled by default.

+'''

 Stats

 In stats you can set the options for stats.log.
 When enabling stats.log you can set the amount of time in seconds after which you want the output-data to be written to the log file.